oxmmscpython/oxmmscpython.github.io/_sources/11_assessment.rst.txt

     Please ensure that the code submitted in the .zip installs cleanly in a clean virtual environment with `pip install -e .`, which should also install any dependencies necessary to run the tests and examples.
+    Please do not include Jupyter notebooks; examples should be presented in documented .py files alone.

     Many students develop ideas for their Python projects from their MSc dissertations.
 If you can develop code that will be useful for your